Minimum residuals for a novated lease

 ( Purchase price incl GST x Residual percentage )

-Sam wants to refinance his $18,752 residual from his 3 year lease, for a further 2 years
+Sam wants to refinance the $18,752 residual from his 3 year novated lease, for another 2 years

 Sam's car has been novated through his current employer, the re-novation can be looked upon as an extension to the original term and would also retain the original FBT value.